GoogleChrome/developer.chrome.com/site/en/blog/migrating-to-typescript/index.md

 ---
-title: 'DevTools architecture refresh: migrating DevTools to TypeScript'
+title: "DevTools architecture refresh: migrating DevTools to TypeScript"
 description: >
   How we migrate Chrome DevTools from the Closure Compiler type checker to TypeScript.
-layout: 'layouts/blog-post.njk'
+layout: "layouts/blog-post.njk"
 authors:
   - tvanderlippe
 date: 2021-04-08